 The Shetland Islands are located off the north coast of Scotland, where the Atlantic Ocean meets the North Sea.
 The 60° north latitude line passes through the south mainland of Shetland, close to Fia Cottage!

-Shetland is made up of 15 inhabited islands accessible by road, inter-island ferries and bridges – a perfect location for an active family holiday.
+Shetland has 13 inhabited islands accessible by road, inter-island ferries and bridges – a perfect location for an active family holiday.
 “The Mainland” is the largest of the Shetland Islands, with nine smaller inhabited islands around the shores.
 These islands are Unst, Yell, Fetlar, Skerries, Whalsay, Bressay, Fair Isle, Foula and Papa Stour.